Feyerabend/vm/jvm1/README.md

 First we convert the textfile with `javac Sample.java` with the text file as argument, to a new file.
-If we were to list the content of the directory after compilation `javac`, an additional file would appear `Sample.class` as the result from the compilation.
+If we were to list the content of the directory after compilation `javac`, an additional file would appear 'Sample.class' as the result from the compilation.

-Running this latter class file (without assigning the extension `.class`) as above would result in a message to the console being printed "Hi to you!".
+Running this latter class file (without assigning the extension '.class') as above would result in a message to the console being printed "Hi to you!".

 These are the two elementary steps in building a Java program: compile tool